- Real Estate

 Bike Nights at Red Rock Bar & Grill: The bar near Rowena invites a food truck every Wednesday night from mid-May into September.
 Food and live music are available from 6 to 10 p.m.
 Everyone is welcome.

 Fridays on the Plaza: The event is scheduled to begin July 10 and run every Friday through Sept.
 4. Dakota News Now organizes the live music outside its studio and the appearance of at least a half-dozen food trucks parked near First Avenue and 12th Street.
 It runs from 11:30 a.m. to 2 p.m.
 Trucks lined up so far for some of the dates include Breaking Burrito, Kabab King and Redders, with more to be added.
+Update: Dakota News Now canceled this year’s season because of the pandemic.

 Food truck nights at Sunset Villas: The apartment complex along 26th Street west of Ellis Road tries to host one food truck a week on whatever night works best for the truck.
 Events are posted on Sunset Villas’ Facebook page.
 They’re expected to continue into the fall.